 The Farm Animal Welfare Council (now Committee) (FAWC) report on the ‘Welfare of Farmed Animals at Slaughter or Killing’ June 2003 concluded:

 - The level of restraint of conscious animals required for slaughter without pre-stunning was far greater than for conventional slaughter.

 - A large cut made across the neck of a conscious animal would “result in very significant pain and distress” before the animal loses consciousness (around 5 to 7 seconds for sheep, 22 to 40 seconds for adult cattle).

 - “Slaughter without pre-stunning is unacceptable and that the Government should repeal the current exemption”.
-Until then any animal not stunned before slaughter should receive an immediate post-cut stun.

 What is the RSPCA doing?

 We’re pressing for law changes to improve animal welfare at slaughter.
 Until this occurs, we propose:

 - UK Jewish and Muslim communities review their slaughter practices

 - Meat produced from animals not stunned before slaughter should be clearly labelled to allow consumer choice.